House of Filicaja

-The Da Filicaja family is the name of a noble Tuscan family, of ancient Roman origins, from Pontassieve (province of Florence, Italy).
-Its most famous member is the late-17th-century poet Vincenzo da Filicaja, best remembered for his patriotic poems, particularly those celebrating the liberation of Vienna from the Ottoman Empire in 1683.
-His work earned him the admiration of various European rulers, and he was supported by Christina, Queen of Sweden.
-Filicaja held high positions in Tuscany, serving as governor of Volterra and Pisa, and was later appointed senator by the Grand Duke Cosimo III.
+The Da Filicaja family is a noble Tuscan family of ancient Roman origin, originating from Pontassieve in the province of Florence, Italy.

+The family's most notable member is the late 17th-century poet Vincenzo da Filicaja, known for his patriotic poetry, particularly works celebrating the liberation of Vienna from Ottoman rule in 1683.
+His writings attracted the attention of several European rulers, and he received patronage from Christina, Queen of Sweden.
+Filicaja held senior offices in the Grand Duchy of Tuscany, serving as governor of Volterra and Pisa, and was later appointed senator by Grand Duke Cosimo III de' Medici.

-The Filicaja family ruled over a fief located in the Chianti region, corresponding to the current municipalities of Montaione, Gambassi, and Cerreto Guidi as counts, marquises, and barons and, eventually, as princely counts.
+The Da Filicaja family ruled a fief in the Chianti region, corresponding to the present-day municipalities of Montaione, Gambassi, and Cerreto Guidi.
+Over time, family members held titles including counts, marquises, and barons, and later bore the title of princely counts.

-The family has deep historical roots, with the Palazzo Da Filicaia in Florence being one of their notable estates.
-The Filicaja coat of arms and other historical landmarks associated with the family are still visible in places like Volterra.
+The family's historical presence is reflected in architectural and heraldic remains, including the Palazzo Da Filicaia in Florence.
+The family coat of arms and related historical markers are also visible in cities such as Volterra.

-The Filicaja name continues to carry historical significance in Italy, associated with literary and political contributions during the Renaissance and Baroque periods.
+The Da Filicaja name remains associated with literary and political activity in Tuscany during the Renaissance and Baroque periods.

-The Legend
+The legend

-According to legend, a young noble from Volterra, Ajone, once traveled through a distant land and deep in the forest met Ine, who was weeping for her beautiful daughter, Figline, abducted by a man named Gambasso.
-Ajone decided to bring Figline back and waged war against Gambasso.
+According to legend, a young nobleman from Volterra named Ajone travelled through a distant land and, deep in a forest, encountered a woman named Ine, who was mourning her daughter Figline, said to have been abducted by a man called Gambasso.
+Ajone resolved to rescue Figline and waged war against Gambasso.
 After successfully returning her to her mother, Ajone received permission to marry Figline.
-He then founded both the village of Monte Ajone (modern-day Montaione) and the castle of Figline nearby.
-Despite this, the descendants of Ajone and Gambasso maintained a bitter rivalry.
+He is said to have founded the village of Monte Ajone (modern-day Montaione) and the nearby castle of Figline.
+Despite this union, the descendants of Ajone and Gambasso were believed to have maintained a longstanding rivalry.

-One day, the descendants of Ajone and Figline were attacked by an enemy army that destroyed the castle after a long siege, killing all defenders.
-Following this defeat, the people of Montaione reverted to idolatry and decided to sacrifice the village's most beautiful girl, Filli, to the gods in hopes of securing peace and happiness.
-A Florentine knight, upon hearing of this, rushed to Montaione, horrified by the human sacrifice, and forced the villagers to release Filli and sacrifice a calf instead.
-The knight was thereafter known as the "Sire della Vitella" (Lord of the Calf).
+The legend continues that the descendants of Ajone and Figline were later attacked by an enemy army, which destroyed the castle after a prolonged siege and killed all its defenders.
+Following this defeat, the inhabitants of Montaione were said to have reverted to idolatry and decided to sacrifice the village's most beautiful young woman, Filli, to appease the gods and restore peace.
+A Florentine knight, upon learning of the intended sacrifice, travelled to Montaione, prevented the killing, and persuaded the villagers to sacrifice a calf instead.
+From this episode, he became known as the "Sire della Vitella" (Lord of the Calf).